pranaviii29/GitRAG/README.md

 ## Future Implementations

-GitRAG works end-to-end but there are some future improvements planned:
+GitRAG works end-to-end but here are some future improvements planned:

 - [ ] **Smarter Indexing** — Right now, every ingest re-processes the entire repository from scratch.
 The next step is content-hash based diffing — only files that actually changed since the last ingest get re-chunked and re-embedded.
 For large repos this would cut ingest time from minutes to seconds.